stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 - DBM - Use SQLite instead
 - YAML - Use TOML or JSON instead

-Systems can implement these legacy formats in different ways, which means that there is a risk that data will not be read correctly when you use a file that has been created by another system.
+Systems can implement legacy formats in different ways, which means that there is a risk that data will not be read correctly when you use a file that has been created by another system.
 Files that are edited by humans are also more likely to contain errors, due to the complexities and inconsistency of these formats.

-In most cases, you should use the JSON format to transfer data between systems, especially if the systems must communicate with HTTP.
-JSON documents can be used for any kind of data.
-Every programming language and modern SQL database supports JSON.
-You can validate JSON documents with [JSON Schemas](https://json-schema.org/).

-> Vendors publish the schemas for their products to the [public Schema Store](https://www.schemastore.org/).
-[Pydantic](https://docs.pydantic.dev/) enables you to generate JSON Schemas for your own data objects.

-Use SQLite to store sets of data, such as [the data stores for applications](https://sqlite.org/appfileformat.html).
-It uses tables that will store standard types of data, including plain text with optional [full-text search](sqlite.org/fts5.html) and will also [store and query data in JSON format](https://sqlite.org/json1.html).
-SQLite is widely-supported, [designed to be resilient](https://sqlite.org/hirely.html) and the file format is [guaranteed to be stable and portable for decades](https://sqlite.org/lts.html).

-If you need to query a large set of tabular data, store a copy in [Apache Parquet](https://parquet.apache.org/) files.
-This format is specifically designed for large-scale data operations.
-It is portable, widely-supported and supports features like indexing, compression and encryption.

-Consider using either dataframes like [Pandas](https://pandas.pydata.org) or [DuckDB](https://duckdb.org/docs/stable/clients/python/overview.html) for data analysis.
-These tools closely integrate with Python and support the Parquet format as well as JSON and SQLite.

-### Working with Other Data Formats
+### Working with YAML Files

-If you need to work with other data formats, consider using a modern file format in your application and importing data or generating exports in the other formats as you need them.
-For example, both Pandas and DuckDB can import and export data to Excel file formats.

-Python includes [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using DuckDB instead.
-DuckDB provides [CSV support](https://duckdb.org/docs/stable/data/csv/overview.html) that is [tested for its ability to handle incorrectly formatted files](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark.html).

 If you need to work with YAML in Python, use [ruamel.yaml](https://pypi.org/project/ruamel.yaml/).
 This supports YAML version 1.2.
 Avoid using [PyYAML](https://pypi.org/project/PyYAML/), because it only supports version 1.1 of the YAML format.

+### Working with CSV Files

+Python includes [a module for CSV files](https://docs.python.org/3/library/csv.html), but consider using DuckDB instead.
+DuckDB provides [CSV support](https://duckdb.org/docs/stable/data/csv/overview.html) that is [tested for its ability to handle incorrectly formatted files](https://duckdb.org/2025/04/16/duckdb-csv-pollock-benchmark.html).

+If you use DuckDB or Pandas then you can import and export data to Excel file formats.
+Unlike CSV, Excel file formats store explicit data types for items.

+### Use Logging for Diagnostic Messages, Rather Than print()

+The built-in _print()_ statement is convenient for adding debugging information, but you should use logging for your scripts and applications.

+Always use a [structured format](https://www.structlog.org/en/stable/why.html) for your logs, such as JSON, so that they can be parsed and analyzed later.
+To generate structured logs, use either the [logging](https://docs.python.org/3/library/logging.html#logrecord-attributes) module in the standard library, or a third-party logging module such as [structlog](https://www.structlog.org/).

 ### Only Use async Where It Makes Sense